Moore Cove Falls: guide to a kid-friendly hike (2022)

-Moore Cove Falls is a 1.2 mile out and back trail in Pisgah National Forest with a waterfall.
+Moore Cove Falls is a 1.2-mile out-and-back trail in Pisgah National Forest with a waterfall.

 Moore Cove Falls Quick Facts